getify/foi-lang/formalization-work/Foi-Specification.md

   purpose at its own API boundaries.
 - `Effect.Sys.Random`: default handler: PRNG (seedable at boundary).
 - `Effect.Sys.CurrentTime`: default handler: system clock.

+**Fatal ambients** are raised by the language rather than named at a perform site a program wrote.
+Each declares a real resume type, so the perform site's view is that type and ordinary code reads unchanged; the runtime's handler terminates the run instead of resuming, naming the source position:

+- `Effect.Sys.Fatal.DivideByZero`: payload is the operand pair;
+  resume type `float` (§1.3).
+- `Effect.Sys.Fatal.Assertion`: payload names the annotated type, the value, and the annotation's source position; resume type is the annotated type (§9.7.7).

+Fatal is a property of the default handler and not of the kind.
+A `~<*` over a fatal kind receives the perform like any other and may resume, in which case execution continues at the perform site.

+**A resumed ambient value is not checked against the declared resume type.** The payload flowing into a handler is an ordinary argument written at a site the checker can see, and is checked.
+The value flowing back out comes from a handler the perform site never names and cannot know, and is not.
+That is what the category is for: an ambient handler is the surface on which a program does the exceptional thing, and a resume constrained to the declared type could not deliver a `Left` where a `float` was declared.
+The asymmetry is one-directional by construction -- nothing else about ambients is untyped.

+Nothing downstream is compiled on the assumption: dispatch reads a value's `__ns` rather than any view (§9.7.2), and §9.7.7 forbids reading an assertion as license for a representation choice.

 Ambient effects are handled by a runtime-installed handler scope wrapping **the whole program run**: established before the